 This reaction can be shown in the lab.
-If a small piece of calcium carbonate is added to hydrochloric acid it begins to fizz because of the carbon dioxide gas being produced.
+If a small piece of calcium carbonate (remember, limestone is mainly calcium carbonate) is added to hydrochloric acid it begins to fizz because of the carbon dioxide gas being produced.
 The piece of calcium carbonate will become smaller until there is no more left and the reaction will stop.

 This reaction occurs when any metal carbonate is added to an acid.